 Surround Yourself with Other Fitness People

 Being fit doesn’t mean you have to deprive yourself.
-The thought that you have to give up every delicious food you’ve ever had is enough to scare away even the most dedicated of dieters.
-Fitness motivation comes from balancing the good and bad.
-Have a cheat day once a week.
-Plan it out in advance so that it fits into your social schedule.
-It might surprise you that a cheat day can actually help jump start your fat loss.
-Here’s some cheat day guidelines for you to follow.
+The thought that you have to give up every delicious food you’ve ever had is enough to scare away even the most dedicated of healthy eaters.
+Motivation comes from balance.
+Try having a “cheat” meal every once in a while.

 Learn How to Set Goals